Overview

 - A research plan.
 For the research plan section, applicants should develop a tentative research proposal/plan up to 4 pages total length.
 The following is a list of suggested elements to include: a title, research background (brief literature review), research gaps being addressed and/or research questions/hypotheses being posed, a general description of methodological approach(es), and some description of why the research is important and/or its implications.
 Note that the purpose of the research plan is to evaluate the applicant’s research potential.
 After admission to our graduate program, students may consult with the advisor to modify, improve, or completely change the research plan.

-- GRE scores are not required by our graduate program.
-Submission of GRE scores is optional.
+- GRE scores are not required by our graduate program for admission.
+Submission of GRE scores is optional; however, students wishing to be considered for some fellowships may be asked to supply a GRE score.

 Admission with Permission to Continue to the PhD program is not permitted.